Anju Panta, the voice behind Nabirse Timilai

 Her favorite memory of childhood is of her visit to Debatathan with her siblings and chasing after pigeons.
 She used to sing ‘pohor saal khusi phatda’ by Aruna Lama and ‘naam gum jaega’ by Lata Mangeshkar as a child.
 She had learnt the aaroha, avaroha and alap of music from the late Bhajan Shiromani Krishnaman Dangol.

-Anju Panta won many titles including Best Femal Vocal Performance and Best Record of the Year for her song ‘nabirse timilai‘ at 13th Close Up Hits FM Music Award in December 2009.
-Her song has also been in the Top ten lists of Republica Smash Hits and she has also received some of the renowned awards like Chhinnalata Puraskar and Kantipyr FM Music Awards for Best Female Vocal Performance.
+Anju Panta won many titles including Best Female Vocal Performance and Best Record of the Year for her song ‘na birse timilai‘ at 13th Close Up Hits FM Music Award in December 2009.
+Her song has also been in the Top ten lists of Republica Smash Hits and she has also received some of the renowned awards like Chhinnalata Puraskar and Kantipur FM Music Awards for Best Female Vocal Performance.

-The singer who wants to open up a music school, company and a studio in future wishes to block all the problems of bandhs, strike and violence.
+The singer is also active in social service and development through Anju Panta Foundation.
+She is also keen to open up a music school, company and a studio in future and wishes to block all the problems of bandhs, strike and violence.
 One of the most popular singers of Nepal in the modern time, her song ‘nabirse timilai’ had ruled all over Nepal for many weeks staying on the top of the charts.